1. Purposes and Scope

 • Any individual, citizen, resident or legal visitor, with a service motive and good moral character, irrespective of gender, race, age, religion, political, cultural background, or sexual orientation, is eligible for membership.

-• Application for membership shall be made to the Secretary in written form accompanied by the appropriate fees.
+• Application for membership shall be made to the Secretary General in written form accompanied by the appropriate fees.

 • Individual members can associate with other communities and civil organizations.

-• The Federation is eligible to collect membership fees from its members.
+• The Federation is eligible to collect membership fees from its Members.
 The collected fees are assets of the Federation, which decides on their use.

 6.3 Membership Rights